raaginipatki/raaginipatki.github.io/index.md

 layout: single
 ---

-I am a final-year Ph.D. candidate working on observational cosmology and advised by [Prof. Nick Battaglia](https://astro.cornell.edu/nicholas-battaglia).
+I am a final-year Ph.D. candidate working on observational cosmology and advised by [Prof. Nick Battaglia](https://astro.cornell.edu/nicholas-battaglia) in the Department of Astronomy at Cornell University.

 A major focus of my Ph.D. is developing new statistical estimators and improving methods for extracting the kinematic Sunyaev-Zel’dovich (kSZ) effect from high-resolution data of the Cosmic Microwave Background (CMB).
-Over the past decade or so, the kSZ effect has emerged as a powerful observational tool for inferring the distribution of baryons and the large-scale velocity field.
-By pairing current/upcoming CMB maps with various large-scale structure (LSS) surveys.
+By combining current/upcoming CMB maps with various large-scale structure surveys, kSZ measurements can help advance our understanding of long-standing questions, such as the nature of dark energy and modified gravity, the masses of neutrinos, and the distribution of baryons.
+Broadly, I am interested in probing fundamental physics beyond the Standard Model using various cosmological observables extracted from state-of-the-art data.
+Another theme that interests me is leveraging observations to gain insights into astrophysical uncertainties that limit our ability to infer cosmological information.
+I am fortunate to be a member of the Simons Observatory collaboration.

+Prior to starting my Ph.D. at Cornell at the end of 2020, I completed my BS-MS dual degree from IISER Pune (India), majoring in Physics and graduating at the top of my class.
+Outside of astrophysics, I enjoy hiking and petting friendly cats during the warmer months in Ithaca, and cooking, singing, and solving puzzles in the other half of the year.

 I am on the postdoc job market this year.
 You can learn more about my [research](/research/), and if you would like to discuss more about it, please feel free to shoot me an [email](mailto:rp585@cornell.edu).